 Robert C. Austin is a specialist on East Central and Southeastern Europe in historic and contemporary perspective at the University of Toronto.
 At the IWM he is completing a new biography of Enver Hoxha under contract with Reaktion Books and researching the fate of Muslims during the Balkan Wars.

-Nikolai Antoniadis, journalist and author, fact checker at Der Spiegel, Guest of the Institute at IWM in 2022, will provide commentary.
+Nikolai Antoniadis, journalist and author, fact checker at Der Spiegel, Guest of the Institute at IWM in 2022, provided commentary.

-Misha Glenny, IWM Rector, will introduce the speaker and moderate the discussion.
+Misha Glenny, IWM Rector, introduced the speaker and moderated the discussion.